sifive/wake/share/doc/wake/tutorial.md

 The function `strAnimal` is an example of pattern matching.
 It consists of the keyword `match` followed by the value to pattern match.
 On the following lines we indent and provide one or more patterns.

-A pattern always starts with a type constructor followed by a number of values corresponding to the values in the constructor declaration.
+In many ways, this is similar to a `switch` statement in other languages, but can be used with any type by giving a constructor along with new value names corresponding to each of its arguments.
+In `match`, these values are followed by `=` and then an expression that is the result of when the pattern is matched.
-These values are followed by `=` and then an expression that is the result of when the pattern is matched.
 For example, in `Cat x = "a cat called {x}"`, the `x` is a new variable binding corresponding to `name` in the declaration, thus it is a `String`.
 After `=` we have a `String` that is the result whenever `strAnimal` is passed a `Cat`.

 Note that when matching, the patterns must exhaustively catch all possibilities.
 For example, it would be illegal to `match` but only provide a pattern for